jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

     },
 ```

 In this function, we use [`web3.eth.getAccounts()`](https://web3js.readthedocs.io/en/v1.7.1/web3-eth.html#getaccounts) to find the user's wallet address, which we use in subsequent calls to `balanceOf()` and `tokenOfOwnerByIndex()`.
-Both of these functions are part of the [ERC-721 NFT standard](https://eips.ethereum.org/EIPS/eip-721) (although the latter belongs to an optional extension, `ERC721Enumberable`) and are implemented by the OpenZeppelin contract our ReplBots contract inherits from.
-Note the syntax for calling a contract method.
+Both of these functions are part of the [ERC-721 NFT standard](https://eips.ethereum.org/EIPS/eip-721) (although the latter belongs to an optional extension, `ERC721Enumerable`) and are implemented by the OpenZeppelin contract our ReplBots contract inherits from.
+Note the syntax for calling a contract method using `call()`.

 Next, let's implement a function that returns details about a given ReplBot.
 Add the following code below the definition of `getMyReplBotIds()`.